loxavia/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

         .. note:: Learners who download and play the video in the mobile app see the entire video file.
-Only videos that play in a browser start at the entered stop time.
+Only videos that play in a browser stop playing at the specified stop time.

     * - **YouTube IDs**
       - If you have uploaded separate video files to YouTube for different